 Deloitte’s HR Tech Disruptions for 2018, talks about the various trends that are likely to transform the landscape.
 We present a brief overview of these trends and what it means for Indian HR & HR Tech users and solution providers.

-- The cloud has a lot of headroom – The report suggests that only 39% of large companies and 49% of midsized companies currently use their core HR platform (defined as system of record for Payroll, compliance, & benefits) in the cloud.
-This indicates that there is a lot of headroom for cloud based core HR platforms.
+- The cloud has a lot of headroom – The report suggests that only 39% of large companies and 49% of midsized companies currently use their core HR platform (defined as a system of record for Payroll, compliance, & benefits) in the cloud.
+This indicates that there is a lot of headroom for cloud-based core HR platforms.

 - From talent management to people management to team management.
 According to the report the talent management has space has evolved from a simple ATS + PMS + LMS + Compensation tools to include tools like continuous performance management, employee engagement, wellness, Organization network analysis, culture & sentiment assessment and new age learning platforms.
 It argues here the competition will be between traditional ERP players who are building talent management suits and earlier talent management solution providers who are now broadening their solution set.
 Both these categories will compete against each other while also competing with niche players in each category.
 The author argues that currently available traditional talent management tools won’t be able to keep up with the changes in the workplace especially with respect to managing a network of teams.